19 Research Backed Health Benefits of Ginger (Number 9 Is Awesome)

 Ginger, an age-old popular herbal medicine, is receiving significant attention from the medical and scientific community regarding its potential therapeutic effects for the treatment and/or prevention of various diseases.

-6-Gingerol, the major pharmacologically-active component of ginger, has exhibited in studies a variety of biological activities, including those that are anti-cancer, anti-inflammation, and anti-oxidation (8).
+6-Gingerol, the major pharmacologically-active component of ginger, has shown in studies a variety of biological activities, including those that are anti-cancer, anti-inflammation, and anti-oxidation (8).

 2. Boosts metabolism